The realization space of an unstable coalgebra: Moduli spaces of topological realizations

 defines a functor

 On the other hand, it is easy to see that the homotopy colimit functor defines a functor in the other direction

 and that the two compositions are naturally weakly equivalent to the respective identity functors.
-Hence the classfying spaces of these categories are canonically identified up to homotopy equivalence for all $n$.
+Hence the classifying spaces of these categories are canonically identified up to homotopy equivalence for all $n$.

 The connected components of $\mc{W}'_{\infty}(C)$ correspond to the equivalence classes of $\infty$-stages.
 Following \cite{DK-classification}, we say that two $\infty$-stages are \emph{conjugate} if their $n$-skeleta are weakly equivalent for all $n$.
 By standard cofinality arguments, it suffices to prove the theorem for the components associated with a single conjugacy class of $\mc{W}'_{\infty}(C)$.
 Such a class is represented by the skeletal filtration $\{ \sk^c_n X^\bu \}$ of a $\infty$-stage $X^\bu$.
-Let $\mathrm{Conj}(X^{\bu}) \subseteq \mc{W}'_{\infty}(C)$ be the full subcategory of objects conjugate to $X^\bu$, i.e. diagrams $F$ such that $F(n) \simeq \sk^c_{n+1}X^\bu$.
+Let $\mathrm{Conj}(X^{\bu}) \subseteq \mc{W}'_{\infty}(C)$ be the full subcategory of objects conjugate to $X^\bu$, i.e.\! diagrams $F$ such that $F(n) \simeq \sk^c_{n+1}X^\bu$.
 Let $\mc{W}'_n(C)_X \subseteq \mc{W}'_n(C)$ be the component containing $\{\sk^c_{k+1}(X^\bu)\}_{k \leq n}$.
 We emphasize that while $\mc{W}'_n(C)_X$ is connected, by definition, this will not be true for $\mathrm{Conj}(X^{\bu})$ in general.
 Then an application of Theorem \ref{DK-Postnikov tower} shows the required weak equivalence

 which is induced by the restriction maps. \end{proof}